jambis/react-socket-chat/README.md

 Simple chat app using react and socket.io.

+## Demo

+You can view a live demo over at https://react-chat-jb.herokuapp.com/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.